 Of course, all animals are known for their specific characteristics.
 The camel, for example, is heralded for its endurance, strength, and resilience.
 On the other hand, snakes have their own set of characteristics—interestingly, the interpretation of those characteristics varies by culture.
 Whereas people all over the world agree on certain facts about snakes, different cultures perceive those facts through a different lens.

 - Snakes can move quickly and in surprising ways.

-- Many species shed their skin, revealing the new layer of skin beneath.
+- Many species shed their skin, revealing a new layer of skin underneath.

 - Some snake bites are poisonous.

 - Stealth, a nimble nature, sneakiness, or the ability to surprise and hide.

 - Transformation, rebirth, or change.